rduplain/reqd/README.md

 to download *resources*, configure, and *install* a given requirement, as appropriate.
-This approach is particularly useful when combining multiple programming languages or embedding a service into a project, allowing for multiple runtimes to combine into a single u**nix** **d**aemon.
+This approach is particularly useful when combining multiple programming languages or embedding a service into a project, allowing for multiple runtimes to combine into a single Unix process.
 Simple programs become recipes to fetch, unpack, and configure the necessary tools.
 These recipes are executable specs which are repeatable without having to vendor external code into the project repository.

 This does not only apply to Makefiles.
 All build systems (in Unix) have a concept of executing a shell-like command to run a step.
 Shell is a great tool